tgherzog/apidocs/API_Metadata.md

 * Source ID
 * Concept ID
 * Metatype ID
-* Metatype detail
+* Metatype Detail (name and description)

 ### Sample Request Format: Metatype Queries

-To return a list of all available Metatypes for a specific source (in this case, 2 or World Development Indicators):
+To return a list of all available Metatypes for a specific source (in this case, `2` or World Development Indicators):
 <http://api.worldbank.org/v2/sources/2/metatypes>

 ### Sample Response Format: Metatype Queries